Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 The problem with recruiting the dead is that Heaven or Hell may put in a prior claim.
 So may a pagan elysium, though those are easier to fend off.
 That leaves Trimmers, mostly.
 But people who certainly don't seem like Trimmers do get recruited.
 One theory for this is that Heaven and Hell are not nearly as thorough as is generally believed.
 Another is that fayhood is this person's assigned purgation.
 Another is that these new fays are (generally unwitting) deep-insertion agents for one or another Higher Power.

 Because most fays are poor at speech and abstraction, or were for a very long time, there are no overarching organizations in fay society.
-In Europe, it looks superficially feudal, because it is a tissue of personal loyalties, but there is no equivalent to bodies of law or an enforcement of principles by a church or nation states, nothing that could organize large populations of fays.
+To feudal Europe, it looked superficially feudal, because it is a tissue of personal loyalties, but there is no equivalent to bodies of law or an enforcement of principles by a church or nation states, nothing that could organize large populations of fays.

 Fay society is only a mass of small bands, seldom over a hundred, usually much smaller.
 They are similar to one another due to common descent and long association, but they do not form more cohesive wholes like nations.
 Each band interacts with a few neighbors and that's it.